-Throughout the duration of the employment/terms of tenure, the staff of the Investment Manager and Directors of the Company shall receive continuous training covering topics of their responsibilities which also include internal and external updates on anti-corruption practices.
+Throughout the duration of the employment/terms of tenure, the staff of the Investment Manager and Directors of the Company shall receive continuous training covering topics of their responsibilities which also include internal and external updates on anti-corruption and anti-money laundering guidelines and practices.
 These trainings can be in various form, such as video briefing, internal seminar and webinar.

-During the Reporting Period, there were no cases of non-compliance noted in relation to corruption related laws and regulations, including but not limited to the Prevention of Bribery Ordinance (Cap.
-201, Law of Hong Kong).
+During the Reporting Period, there were no cases of non-compliance noted in relation to corruption and money laundering related laws and regulations, including but not limited to the Prevention of Bribery Ordinance (Cap.
+201, Law of Hong Kong) and Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
+615, Law of Hong Kong).